If you were to send yourself a postcard from your desired future, what would it say?

 Get as specific as you can.
 Then ask these questions.
 Will they buy what you sell?
 Do they have the problems you want to solve?
 Which individuals and business in which sector best fit with what you’re selling?

-Bryony Thomas, author and founder of Watertight Marketing calls this, if you don't have it, one of the foundation leaks to your business.
+Bryony Thomas, author and founder of Watertight Marketing calls this, if you don’t have it, one of the foundation leaks to your business.
 Not doing the right kind of work is dispiriting and ennervating.
-A colleague, Kara Stanford, has written a great blog about the energising nature of doing the right kind of work for the right clients which sums it up perfectly.
+Read more about this topic in this great blog about the energising nature of doing the right kind of work for the right clients which sums it up perfectly.

 Just doing work for profit alone doesn’t make for energising work in the long run (unless you’re only motivated by money and don’t care much about delivering value to your customers).
 And whilst only doing work that makes you proud might make you feel good, it doesn’t pay the bills!
 So it’s finding the combination of the two that’s most powerful.